 My last post, “Block Quotations, Part 1: How to Introduce Block Quotations,” discussed the purpose of block quotations, how long they should be, and how to introduce them in your content.
-Today’s follow-up explains how to format block quotations: How much should they be indented?
-How should you handle quotations within block quotations?
-Does the format change for … [Read more...] about Block Quotations, Part 2: How to Format Block Quotations
+Today’s follow-up explains how to format block quotations by answering the following questions: How much should block quotations be indented?
+How do you write quotations within block … [Read more...] about Block Quotations, Part 2: How to Format Block Quotations

 Block quotations, also called block quotes, are long quotations that are indented from the surrounding text.
 In the first part of this three-part series, I’ll explain how to introduce block quotations in your content.
 But first, let's take a look at the purpose of block quotations and how long they should be.
 The Purpose of Block Quotations Although block quotations were … [Read more...] about Block Quotations, Part 1: How to Introduce Block Quotations